God's Justice and Righteousness

 I. Definition of Justice and Righteousness

-When the Bible talks about the concepts of justice and righteousness it usually uses the Hebrew term "tsedek".
-Tsedek comes from a root word meaning stiff or straight.
-If we are talking in religious terms, it gives the idea of equity, fairness and impartiality.
+When the Bible talks about the concepts of justice and righteousness, they are the same Hebrew word in the Old Testament and also the same Greek Word in the New Testament.
+The Hebrew term "sedeq." is used in the Old Testament.
+Sedeq comes from a root word meaning stiff or straight.
+If we are talking in religious terms, it gives the idea of equity, fairness, and impartiality.
 And when we use the word justice, it is the application of fairness to moral situations.
 A just judge, for instance, consistently does what is right and fair without partiality when judging an accused person.
 He doesn't favor the rich and powerful but treats rich and poor alike.

 II.
 Justice and Righteousness Come From God